jpang01/PowerReduce/README.md

 output: y = 39
 ```

 Here, we get a wrong answer of 39 instead of 45.
-The reason is the previousValue p is initialized to 3, instead of 9.
+The reason is the previousValue p was initialized to 3, instead of 9.

 Now, let's initialize the previousValue p to 0.
 ```js